The Individuals with Disabilities Education Act (IDEA) guarantees a free, appropriate public education to all eligible children with disabilities.

 At least once a year, the IEP team meets to review/revise the student’s IEP.

 Special education services include a variety of options that allow the student to access the general curriculum.
 Teachers provide special education services across a continuum of service options that range from the least restrictive to the most restrictive.
 Students receive services determined by their specific needs.
-Services include general education with consultative support, general education with collaborative support from special education teacher, self-contained classes in a separate location, separate special education school or homebound instruction.

 Related services mean developmental, corrective or supportive services required for a child with a disability to benefit from special education, including: